hertze/Swedish-Pixels/_posts/2011-02-15-go-easy-on-the-planning.markdown

 ---
-title: Go easy on the planning
+title: Go Easy on the Planning
 layout: post
 ---